 Mystic Miner Ski Resort

-What’s open: All runs serviced by chairlift on the front side.
+What’s open: All runs serviced by chair lift on front side are open.

 Hours: 12:30 to 4:30 p.m.
 Friday, and 8:30 a.m. to 4 p.m.
 Saturday and Sunday at Deer Mountain.

-What’s open: 28 of 30 trails and four of five lifts.
+What’s open: Ten of 30 trails and four of five lifts.